Skip to content

 Starting All Collectors

-3. All configured collectors will start simultaneously
+3. All configured collectors start simultaneously

 What Happens: